wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

 *   (1) Where 2 persons intend to marry in New Zealand, one of them shall give notice in the prescribed form to a Registrar.

-    (2) The person giving notice shall appear personally before the Registrar and shall make a statutory declaration in the prescribed form that the several particulars set forth in the notice are true, that he believes that the marriage is not prohibited by [section 15][20], and that there is no other lawful impediment to the intended marriage.
+    (2) The person giving notice shall appear personally before the Registrar and shall make a statutory declaration in the prescribed form that the several particulars set forth in the notice are true, that he or she believes that the marriage is not prohibited by [section 15][20], and that there is no other lawful impediment to the intended marriage.

     (3) Notwithstanding subsection (2), where the 2 persons concerned are ordinarily resident outside New Zealand, the person giving notice may do so by posting the prescribed form to the Registrar; but in that case the Registrar shall not issue the licence until satisfied that one of those persons has made the appropriate statutory declaration.